ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-what is to be done with this wide-spread
-corruption ?
-Washington Chronicle.
-Presence of Mind.
-Professor Wilder eives these short rules
-for action in case of accident :
 For dust in the eye, avoid rubbing; dash
 water into them : remove cinders, etc., with
 the round point of a lead pencil.